10 Ways To Fix Your iPhone 4 Antenna Problem

-Apple recently announced that it will stop issuing free “bumper” cases, no-questions-asked, to all of its iPhone 4 buyers.

-From October onward, if you want a free bumper, you’ll have to call AppleCare and explain why your phone isn’t working, and then Apple will send you one.
+While Apple will be keeping the cost of entry-level iPhone 4 cases low — by providing them for free, at least through September — the iPhone 4’s widely reported antenna issues could open a flood of new case buyers.

+That could translate to big bucks for especially clever or elegant solutions.

-In case you missed it, Apple’s new iPhone 4 uses an external antenna design that flakes out for some people if you hold your phone in a certain way.
-Using a case or other material on the antenna seems to solve the problem, which is why Apple was offering free cases after getting a lot of bad press for the flaw.
+(In case you spent last week underwater, Apple’s new iPhone 4 uses an external antenna design that flakes out for some people if you hold your phone in a certain way.
+Using a case or other material on the antenna seems to solve the problem.)

-But there are plenty of other solutions, as we discovered when we ran this feature earlier this year.

 For example, the latest purported fix to hit our inbox is the “Antenn-aid,” a vinyl sticker designed to look like a band-aid.
 “Apple made a boo-boo,” the site advertises.
 “Make it all better.”
 Six bandages sell for $5, plus shipping.